-What key skills will nurses need to position themselves as leaders in today’s complex healthcare environment?
-While an associate degree in nursing may provide a useful foundation or starting point, the value of gaining a broader education through a BSN continues to rise, Dr. Patricia Bicknell explains.
+What key skills will registered nurses (RNs) need to position themselves as leaders in today’s complex healthcare environment?
+While an associate degree in nursing may provide a useful foundation or starting point, the value of gaining a broader education through earning a Bachelor of Science in Nursing (BSN) degree continues to rise.
+Plus, flexible programs like La Salle University’s online RN to BSN provide more students with convenient access to a broad, affordable, rigorous baccalaureate nursing education.

 What Are Some Specific Examples?